 After visiting the intriguing Assyrian neighborhood (read about our visit here), my friend Aspet suggested we do a visit to the Yazidi populated village of Aknalich, an hour ride from the capital of Yerevan.
 We wanted to visit the largest Yazidi Temple in the world.
 Yes, in Armenia.
 The second largest Yazidi temple is located in Lalesh in Kurdistan (Iraq).
 All Yazidis are encouraged to visit at least once on a pilgrimage.

 Over some bumpy roads with the heat rising, we arrived at the village.
 Unlike other well-known monasteries in Armenia, there was no tourists here.
 In fact, the only people at the temple were a handful construction workers scurrying around the temple.
-The seventy-five-foot temple known as Quba Mere Diwane is not finished yet.
+The seventy-five-foot temple is known as Quba Mere Diwane.
 The temple is constructed from Armenian granite and marble imported from Iran, Armenia’s southern neighbor.

 There is an expansive courtyard with a series of statues and monuments.
 Aspet and I noted the Armenian and Yazidi historical figures.
 A soon to be monument will be placed in memory of the Yazidi Genocide in Sinjar in 2014.
 Sinjar is located in Northern Iraq in Kurdistan.